992manav/Project/README.md

 The system will:

 1. Initialize the camera and display a live feed.
-2. Detect potholes in real-time.
+2. Detect various objects in real-time.
-3. If a pothole is detected with high confidence for a consecutive number of frames (default 3) and after a cooldown period (default 5 seconds), it will trigger an alert.
+3. If an object is detected with high confidence for a consecutive number of frames (default 3) and after a cooldown period (default 5 seconds), it will trigger an alert.
 4. An alert involves:
     - Acquiring the current GPS location.
-    - Sending a detailed WhatsApp message with location and Google Maps link to configured recipients.
+    - Sending a detailed WhatsApp message with the detected object type, location, and Google Maps link to configured recipients.
     - The main detection loop continues while the alert is being sent in the background.
 5. Press 'Q' on the camera feed window to quit the application.